Explore The NRA Universe Of Websites

 Ohio Rev. Code § 9.68(A) begins by recognizing the individual right to keep and bear arms as a “fundamental individual right that predates the United States Constitution and Ohio Constitution,” that is “a constitutionally protected right in every part of Ohio.”
 The general assembly “also finds and declares that it is proper for law-abiding people to protect themselves, their families, and others from intruders and attackers without fear of prosecution or civil action for acting in defense of themselves or others.”

-The preemption law authorizes any person, group or entity that is adversely affected by any manner of ordinance, rule, regulation, resolution, practice, or other action enacted or enforced by a political subdivision in conflict with the preemption law to bring a civil action against the political subdivision for damages, declaratory relief, and injunctive relief.
+Remedies for any persons affected by a violation of the preemption law: state law allows any person, group or entity that is adversely affected by any manner of ordinance, rule, regulation, resolution, practice, or other action enacted or enforced by a political subdivision in conflict with the preemption law to bring a civil action against the political subdivision for damages, declaratory relief, and injunctive relief.
 A court must also award reasonable expenses (“reasonable attorney’s fees, court costs, expert witness fees, and compensation for loss of income”) to any person, group, or entity that brings the action, to be paid by the political subdivision, if the person, group, or entity prevails in the lawsuit or the ordinance, rule, regulation, resolution, practice, or action or the manner of its enforcement is repealed or rescinded after the lawsuit was filed but prior to a final court determination of the action.
 Ohio Rev. Code § 9.68(B), (C) (definitions).

 LESS